 Kendall College of Art and Design of Ferris State University (KCAD) is a remarkably affordable place to study art and design.
 In fact, we offer a world-class art and design education at a lower tuition rate than just about every other comparable national art and design college.
 We also recognize that "affordable" means different things to different people.
 But we believe anyone who seeks higher education should have the opportunity to complete a degree, regardless of personal finances.
 And we'll do everything we can to help you make that happen.

-Our students receive scholarships from a variety of sources.
+Last year, KCAD awarded over 2.3 million dollars in scholarships and grants.
+What's more, our students receive scholarships from a variety of KCAD donor supported and outside scholarships.
 Click the link above to learn more.

 Regardless of the school you choose, everyone who wants financial assistance must complete the Free Application for Federal Student Aid (FAFSA).

 Financial Aid ProgramsFederal Programs